 Four Key Differences Between A Coach And A Mentor

-As far we are concerned one of the key differences is that a coach is remunerated for their services, where a mentor’s reward is altruistic.
+As far we are concerned, one of the key differences is that a coach is remunerated for their services, whereas a mentor’s reward is altruistic.

 A mentor is generally motivated to give back and therefore donates their time and expertise to the mentee.
 They do not consider this to be their ‘profession’ but rather a philanthropic exercise.

 On the other hand, a coach is financially motivated and the delivery of their services is often through a professional engagement.

 A coach is usually engaged to assist with a particular problem thereby being more task-oriented.
 Examples include improving public speaking skills, managing people more effectively or developing leadership attributes.

 Mentoring is relationship-focused.
 The mentor is there to provide the mentee with general guidance and support, holding their hand through certain issues as opposed to telling them how to do it.

 Given a coach in most instances is paid, the engagement is generally time-bound.
 This may be a pre-determined deadline or based on reaching a particular outcome.

 While some mentor programs run for a set period of time (i.e. 6 months), the relationship is certainly not defined by this time frame.
 In fact, once a program has finished, many relationships continue in an informal capacity for what could be a number of years.

 In a coaching scenario, learning is directed by the coach rather than the student.